GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 - Display your htpasswd-me file by using the cat command.

 - Perform the pre-calculated attack as follows:

 ```
     ./crackPre.py htpasswd-me calc
 ```
 *Note the results of your experiments.
+Were any of your passwords cracked?

 Submission
 ==========